garrandall/popular-music-data/tracks/tambourine-eve.md

 Yeah, we do it big man, why would we lie?
 Come on
 One, two, three, everybody!

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

 Get low, get low, then pick up, pick up
 Get your hands in the air, it's a stick-up, stick-up